 - Widget placement

-- Homepage settings (latest posts vs static page)
+- Homepage settings (latest posts vs static page) – the same selector from Settings > Reading for configuring the homepage

 Changes preview in real-time before you publish them.
 What is available in the Customizer depends entirely on the theme – premium themes typically expose more options.

-The Full Site Editor (block themes)
+The Full Site Editor (block themes)#

 Block themes (like Twenty Twenty-Four and Twenty Twenty-Five) use the Full Site Editor instead of the Customizer.
 Go to Appearance > Editor to access it.